Definition of Superlative

 “It has the longest rides of any subway in the world, the biggest stations, the fastest trains, the most track, the most passengers, the most police officers.
 It also has the filthiest trains, the most bizarre graffiti, the noisiest wheels, the craziest passengers, the wildest crimes.”

 Paul Theroux, in “Subterranean Gothic,” makes a very interesting use of superlative as can be seen in this paragraph.

 “It is turning out to be the most beautiful, most quiet, largest, most generous, sky-vaulted summer I’ve ever seen or known – inordinately blue, with greener leaves and taller trees than I can remember, and the sound of the lawnmowers all over this valley is a sound I could hum to forever.”

 Another amusing example of superlatives can be found in The Anthologist, by Nicholson Baker, as shown in the above excerpt.

 Function of Superlative

-A superlative is used to indicate an extreme or unsurpassed level of emotions, association, or hatred for an object or a person or even an event.
-Particularly, in literature, it is used to show the best or the worst of something to add color or romance to a literary piece.
+A superlative is used to indicate an extreme or unsurpassed level of emotion, association, or hatred for an object or a person, or even an event.
+Particularly, in literature it is used to show the best or the worst of something, to add color or romance to a literary piece.